 Tip 2.
 You can use refined coconut oil if you don’t like the coconut scent.
 But it won’t have all the precious ingredients found in virgin coconut oil that are extremely good for you.

 Tip 3.
 Use any essential oils that think your man would like the smell of.
-These above are just an example.
+The ones above are just an example.

 In the pan over low heat, melt the coconut oil and shea butter.
 Once fully combined, transfer the mixture to a bowl and add jojoba/almond oil together with essential oils.